boaglio/poc/README.md

-# poc
+# Prove of Concept - Prova de Conceito

-Prove of Concept - Prova de Conceito
+Tests of many sorts